billpg/HashBack/README.md

 - `Now`
   - The current UTC time, expressed as an integer of the number of seconds since the start of 1970.
   - The recipient service should reject this request if timestamp is too far from its current time.
 This document does not specify a threshold in either direction but instead this is left to the service's configuration.
 (Finger in the air - ten seconds.)
+  - The integer type should be greater than 32 bits to ensure this exchange will continue to work beyond the year 2038.
 - `Unus`
   - 256 bits of cryptographic-quality randomness, encoded in BASE-64 including trailing `=`.
   - This is to make reversal of the verification hash practically impossible.
   - The other JSON property values listed here are "predictable".
 The security of this exchange relies on this one value not being predictable.
   - I am English and I would prefer to not to name this property using a particular five letter word starting with N, as it has an unfortunate meaning in my culture.
 - `Rounds`
   - An integer specifying the number of PBKDF2 rounds used to produce the verification hash.
+(See below.)
   - Must be a positive integer, at least 1.
-  - The recipient service may request a different number of rounds if the value supplied is too low or too high.
-See section describing 400 error responses below for negotiation of this number.
 - `Verify`
   - An `https://` URL belonging to the client where the verification hash may be retrieved with a GET request.
   - The URL must be one that server knows as belonging to a specific user.
 Exactly which URLs belong to which users is beyond the scope of this document.